wultra/mobile-utility-server/docs/Mobile-Utility-Server-1.5.0.md

 INSERT INTO mus_localized_text SELECT * FROM ssl_localized_text;
 ```

-### Drop Old Tables
+### Removal of Deprecated Tables and Sequences

-After successful data migration, the old tables are no longer required and can be dropped:
+After the data migration is successfully completed, the old tables and their associated sequences, which are no longer
+in use, have been removed.

 ```sql
 -- Drop old tables